watertap-org/watertap-reflo/docs/technical_reference/unit_models/lt_med_surrogate.rst

 Design configuration
 --------------------
-The number of effects, as a key design parameter of the LT-MED model, should be provided in the spefic configuration key-value pair:
+The number of effects, as a key design parameter of the LT-MED model, should be provided in the specific configuration key-value pair:

 Set ``num_effects`` to an integer between 3 to 14.